MicrosoftDocs/VBA-Docs/api/Word.ProtectedViewWindow.SourceName.md

 # ProtectedViewWindow.SourceName property (Word)

-Returns the name of the source file for the specified protected view window.
+Returns the name of the source file for the specified Protected View window.
 Read-only  **String**.

 ## Syntax